jes/scamp-cpu/ISA.md

 XXX: We could add an extra control bit to the ALU to allow it to select from XOR and 1 other function as well as ADD and AND.

+We probably really want some efficient way to shift right by either 1 or 4 bits, to dramatically improve right shift operations.
+Shift-right 6 becomes "shr4, shr4, add, add" instead of long division, or 16 individual bit comparisons, or something else.

 ### I/O

 in, out